padrinobook/padrinobook/02-job-vacancy-application.md

     1 example, 0 failures

-Since we are feeling confident that everything in our application works, how can we run all the tests in our application and see if everything is working?
-For this case exists the case `padrino rake spec` command, which run all the complete tests in the `spec/` folder:
+How can we run all the tests in our application and see if everything is working?
+Just execute `padrino rake spec` to run all tests in the `spec/` folder:

 {: lang="bash" }